Skip to Main Content

 • Monthly payment amount: The monthly payment amount is the amount you’ll pay per month throughout your loan term.
 On personal loans, this is typically fixed.
 Look for an amount that fits into your budget.

 • Funding time: This is the amount of time it takes for the lender to send the loan funds to you after approval.
 If you’re looking to get the money fast, look for lenders that can disburse funds quickly.
-The turnaround time between loan approval and loan funding could be as soon as the same business day, though is often within one to two business days.
+The turnaround time between loan approval and loan funding could be as soon as the same business day, though it's often within one to two business days.

 • Customer reviews: Read reviews to see what past borrowers say about each lender.
 Look for high customer satisfaction levels.
 Trustpilot and the Better Business Bureau are good places to start.